Peptide Reconstitution Guide

 - Peptide Vial: The vial containing the lyophilized (freeze-dried) peptide.

-- Solvent: Typically sterile water, bacteriostatic water, or other suitable solvents.
+- Solvent: Typically bacteriostatic water (or other suitable solvents).

-- Syringes: Sterile syringes for drawing and transferring the solvent.
+- Syringes: Sterile syringes with needles for drawing and transferring the solvent.

-- Alcohol Swabs: For sterilizing the vial’s rubber stopper and other surfaces.
+- Alcohol Swabs: For sterilizing the syringe needles, vial’s rubber stopper, and other surfaces.

 - Protective Gear: Gloves and possibly a lab coat to maintain sterility and safety.